nagasudhirpulla/taming_python/blog/skills/flask_iis.md

 - Click Add Rule(s) link in the right pane
 - Select Blank rule under Inbound rules

-### Step 4 (Optional)  -  Allow  HTTP_X_ORIGINAL_HOST server variable
+### Step 4 (Optional)  -  Add HTTP_X_ORIGINAL_HOST server variable
 Using a reverse proxy will modify the request headers originating from the end-user's browser.
 Hence the HTTP header `host` will not be known to the flask application.
-So using the below steps we can send a new HTTP header named `HTTP_X_ORIGINAL_HOST` to send original host header to flask application
+So using the below steps we can send a new HTTP header named `HTTP_X_ORIGINAL_HOST` to send original host header to flask application from the end user
 - Double click URL rewrite icon in Default  Website
 - Click on View Server Variables in the right-hand pane
 - Add  HTTP_X_ORIGINAL_HOST to the allowed server variables